 The easiest way to prevent hyperglycemia is to control your diabetes. Тhere are many aspects of your diabetes care you can control:

-Taking your insulin (or glucose-lowering medication) as prescribed
+Take your insulin (or glucose-lowering medication) as prescribed

-Take your medication as directed.
+It is important to take your medication as directed.
 If you have frequent episodes of hyperglycemia, your doctor may adjust the dosage or timing of your medication.

-Avoiding consuming too many calories (i.e., sugary beverages)
+Don’t consume too many calories (i.e., sugary beverages)

-Going to your regularly scheduled doctor’s appointments
+Go to your regularly scheduled doctor’s appointments

 If you have trouble keeping your blood sugar within the desired range, schedule an appointment to see your doctor.
 He or she can help you make changes to better manage your diabetes.
+A common complication of diabetes is hyperglycemia.
+To prevent it, you need to take medication, exercise, and plan your meals carefully.

 - Eye damage